postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Webhook Endpoint**

-  Allows you to trigger a Flow on the Postman servers remotely.
+  Triggers a Flow on the Postman servers remotely.

 - **If**

-  Takes an input bool and some data and depending on whether the boolean is true or false, allows for a different branch to be taken.
+  Takes an input boolean and data, and takes a different branch depending on the result.

 - **Evaluate**